 (A) The public children services agency (PCSA) that entered into the agreement shall terminate the Title IV-E adoption assistance (AA) in any of the following circumstances:

-(1) The first day of the month following the child's eighteenth birthday; or the first day of the month following the child's twenty-first birthday, if the child has a mental or physical disability as set forth in rule 5101:2-49-04 of the Administrative Code.
+(1) At the end of the month of the child's eighteenth birthday; or at the end of the month of the child's twenty-first birthday, if the child meets the criteria as set forth in paragraph (B) of rule 5101:2-49-04 of the Administrative Code.

 (4) If a court of competent jurisdiction has terminated the parental rights of the adoptive parent(s) or the adoptive parent(s) has voluntarily surrendered his or her parental rights.